Who we are

 - we warn the public about scams, unsafe goods and unfair trading practices.

-- provide advice to traders and carry out inspections at local businesses.
+- direct businesses to advice and carry out inspections at local businesses.

 - work with partner organisations such as the Police, Immigration, HMRC, Citizens Advice consumer service.